strelec/MemoryBeast/README.md

 - The C++ compiler requires C++11 compatiblity.
 GCC is fine if you pass `-std=c++11` flag to it.
 We recommend compiling with the `-O3` flag for performance. `-funroll-loops -march=native` only for the crazy ones.

-To-Do
----

-- [ ] Currently, only filtration (`WHERE`) is implemented.
-Aggregation & Grouping is still to be done, but's not hard to do.
-- [ ] `Val struct` leaks memory.
-Not critical, but needs fixing.

 Client
 ===